MoseleyBioinformaticsLab/md_harmonize/doc/tutorial.rst

 The MDH Tutorial
 ================

-The `MDH` is intended to harmonize compound and reaction across public metabolic databases.
+The `MDH` is intended to harmonize compounds and reactions across public metabolic databases.
 It provides functionalities to:
-    * Update KEGG database.
+    * Update a local copy of the KEGG metabolic databases.
-    * Curate compound molfile representation.
+    * Curate compound molfile representations.
-    * Construct compound/reaction entity.
+    * Construct compound/reaction entities.
     * To detect aromatic substructures in a compound.
-    * Parse KEGG RClass representation to generate atom mappings between compounds.
+    * Parse KEGG RClass representations to generate atom mappings between compounds.
     * Harmonize compounds/reactions across databases.

 In this document, each usage will be explained in details.